tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

 ### VI-A. Set up the server

 - In your `onRequest` handler, write code that looks for the `method` property of the `request` parameter - that would be `request.method`
-- If the method is `HEAD`, then for you will send back only the *headers*, NOT the actual content.
+- If the method is `HEAD`, then you will send back solely the HTTP *headers*, NOT the actual content.
 The HTTP headers you need to send back are:
-  - `Content-Type`
+  - `Content-Type:`
-  - `Content-Length`
+  - `Content-Length:` (this is in *bytes*)
   - you can calculate the second of these with this utility function:

 ```js